-Figures 6.12 and 6.13 show the trend of surface reflectance of various patterns, with 0.5 and 0.01 Cu area fractions, in different process regimes -- planarization, polishing and overpolishing.
+Figures 6.12 and 6.13 show the trend of surface reflectance of various patterns, with 0.5 and 0.01 area fractions, in different process regimes -- planarization, polishing and overpolishing.
 Figures 6.14 and 6.15 show the corresponding evolution of dishing.
 The pressure and the velocity applied were close to the industrial practice of 48 kPa and 0.79 m/s.
-In planarization regime, the surface topography of Cu layer was smoothed down quickly due to the contact between the high features and the pad.
-Experiments showed that most of the patterns on test wafers were planarized after one minute of polishing and the normalized reflectance reached a similar level, about 0.9, for all patterns measured.
+The surface topography was planarized on most of the patterns after one minute of polishing and the normalized reflectance reached a similar level, about 0.9, for all patterns measured.
 Between one and three minutes, the planar Cu layer was removed as that in blanket Cu polishing.
-In this polishing regime, the normalized reflectance stayed the same, constant about 0.9, independent of original pattern geometry.
+The normalized reflectance stayed the same, constant about 0.9, independent of original pattern geometry.
 After about three minutes, the reflectance dropped significantly and sharply because the Cu layer had been polished through and the less reflective underlying oxide was partially exposed.
 The sub-die areas with higher Cu area fraction may have been polished through faster because the planarization rate is dependent on the pattern geometry.
 Figures.
 6.12 and 6.13 show that the sub-die with high area fraction of 0.5 was polished through first and the Ta barrier exposed after about two minutes.
 Concurrently, the reflectance started to drop to about 0.8 when the Ta started to be exposed and then further down to about 0.5 when the oxide surface was exposed at three minutes.
 Nevertheless, all tested patterns seemed to reach the onset of oxide exposure between two and three minutes.

-Oxide overpolishing occurred after the onset of oxide exposure.
-The reflectance kept decreasing until all the excess Cu and barrier (Ta) materials were removed (i.e., process endpoint), after about four minutes of polishing.
+After the onset of oxide exposure, the reflectance kept decreasing until all the excess Cu and barrier (Ta) materials were removed (i.e., process endpoint), after about four minutes of polishing.
 After the endpoint, the reflectance remained constant, regardless of the slight nonuniformity of topography due to dishing of the soft Cu lines and rounding and overpolishing of the adjacent oxide regions.
 This again agrees with the earlier results in that the employed sensing technique is insensitive to the small variation of the step-height.
 Hence, the variation of the reflectance in this regime was mainly due to the different area fraction of Cu interconnects.
 The areas with higher Cu area fraction are more reflective.
 However, the experimental values were lower than the theoretical prediction of reflectance for all patterns, especially for those with high area fractions.
-Equation (6.10) predicts that the (normalized) reflectance is about 0.62 and 0.24 for the patterns with area fractions of 0.5 and 0.01, respectively, in which the R{TEOS}/R{Cu} ratio of 0.23 is assumed based
+The theory predicts that the (normalized) reflectance is about 0.62 and 0.24 for the patterns with area fractions of 0.5 and 0.01, respectively, in which the R{TEOS}/R{Cu} ratio of 0.23 is assumed based on the experimental measurement on blanket films.
+In reality, the light transmitted through the oxide and reflected from the underlying Si substrate may be blocked by the Cu lines, which